 So we have done our best over the last 30 years to build a model, approach and tradition that respects the current scientific methods and findings but is not limited by them, as we equally draw on the valuable experience of being human, acknowledging that the information we can extract from subjective data is both insightful and transformative.
 This has certainly been our experience.

-In this our 30th year there are going to be a number of ‘firsts’, as we have many new projects coming to fruition, which include: the accreditation of some of our courses, a new more interactive gift shop, the release of many of our meditations on iTunes and Amazon, the production of new meditations, the expansion of our franchise scheme, the launch of our new Loyalty Club and the on-going development of numerous relationships with external organizations, that will further extend our message of personal empowerment, acquired though personal responsibility.
+In this our 30th year there are going to be a number of ‘firsts’, as we have many new projects coming to fruition, which include: the accreditation of some of our courses, a new more interactive gift shop, the release of many of our meditations on iTunes and Amazon, the production of new meditations, the expansion of our franchise scheme (RAP), and the on-going development of numerous relationships with external organisations, that will further extend our message of personal empowerment through personal responsibility.

-So, please watch out for all the ‘newies’ this year.
-We’re sure you will want to join us in our year-long celebration.
-The only thing we ask of you is please help us to spread this message.
+If you like what we are doing then please help us to spread this message.
 As you know, most of what we do is free and where we do charge for our services and resources, our fees are modest.

 We will never let go of our mantra, ‘principle before profit’.